AsinineFatuity/siecom/README.md

 ## Siecom Stores
-A django microservice to model simple store functionalities as an excuse to explore complex devops concepts
+A django-graphql microservice to model simple store operations
 ### Running The Project
 * Root directory refers to the location where `manage.py` file is